nathants/mcptools/README.md

   -f, --format string   Output format (table, json, pretty) (default "table") -h, --help            help for mcp
   -p, --params string   JSON string of parameters to pass to the tool (for call command) (default "{}")

+Use "mcp [command] --help" for more information about a command.
 ```

 ### Transport Options